ENSO-3D/Ice-Cream-Sandwich/README.md

 ## Key Features:

-- Utilizes 220mm MGN9H rails and 9mm 2GT belts for X/Y movements.
+- Utilizes 220mm MGN9H rails for X/Y/Z.
+- 9mm 2GT belts for X/Y movements and 6mm belts for Z.
 - Electronics are primarily located in the back, while AC components are housed in the bottom section.
 - Toolhead movement is facilitated by two Nema17 stepper motors, either long shaft variants or normal length with couplings.
 - Part cooling is achieved using a CPAP blower (Currently a roborock fan).
-- The 6mm cast aluminum bed is raised via 3Z 6mm 2GT belts through three 5:1 belt-reduced drives or direct drive.
+- The 6mm cast aluminum bed is raised through 3Z 5:1 belt-reduced drives or direct drive (For smaller printers).
 - Features Maxwell kinematic joints for the bed, allowing for expansion while constraining other motions and facilitating automatic bed leveling.
 - Bed leveling and mesh probing are carried out with a dedicated probe like Euclid.
 - Full enclosure with aluminium panels on all sides ensures a controlled printing environment.